Prag8855/aab/content/guides/fragebogen-zur-steuerlichen-erfassung.md

 - **Online with [[ELSTER]]** (in German)
     This is the official way.
 [Create an ELSTER account](/guides/elster-account) and fill the *[[Fragebogen zur steuerlichen Erfassung]]*.
 This is what I describe in this guide.
 It's a bit complicated, and it's all in German, but you can do it yourself.
 It's free.
 - **Online with [Sorted](/out/sorted-fragebogen)** (in English)
     Sorted built a [tool to register your business](/out/sorted-fragebogen).
 It's faster and easier than the official form, and it's in English.
-I tried it myself.
+I tried it myself, and I think it's great.
 It's free.
 - **With a [tax advisor](/guides/english-speaking-steuerberater-berlin)**
     Your tax advisor (*[[Steuerberater]]*) can register your business for you.
-[My tax advisor](https://stb-goeydeniz.de/english-tax-advisor-berlin/) did it in 5 minutes.
+My tax advisor did it in 5 minutes.
 This is the safest and easiest way, but it's hard to find a tax advisor.
 Use my [list of English-speaking tax advisors](/guides/english-speaking-steuerberater-berlin).

 [![Screenshot of Sorted's Fragenbogen zur steuerlichen Erfassung tool](/images/sorted-fragebogen-steuerlichen-erfassung-english.png "Sorted's form is easier to fill than the official form.
 It's 100% in English.")](/out/sorted-fragebogen)